-A great way to encourage a life-long love of STEM in your little one is to go out into nature with them.
 Even little babies enjoy exploring the world around them simply by touching leaves, watching insects, listening to birds and playing with grass and sticks.
-Toddlers and preschoolers will love collecting things – like rocks, flowers, leaves, and bugs, or whatever they find interesting.
-Bring along binoculars or a magnifying glass, and let your little one investigate their world on another level!
+Toddlers and preschoolers will love collecting things like rocks, flowers, leaves, and bugs.
+Bring along binoculars or a magnifying glass, and let your child investigate their world on another level.

 Talk and describe

 You can help your child learn STEM concepts by describing what’s around you and talking about what’s happening.

 Look at the water bubbling in the pot.
 The water is boiling.
 That means it is very, very hot.

 Expose your child to the language of maths every day, for example by counting objects, describing sizes and talking about quantities.